What kind of jobs can I get with an FWS degree or certificate?

 What if I want to transfer to a 4-year degree program?

 All of the courses in the degree program and most courses in the certificate programs transfer as elective hours toward a 4-year degree.
-Several of the courses will transfer as course substitutions.
+Several of the courses will transfer as program requirements.
 Students are encouraged to check the program requirements at their transfer program of interest and compare that to RVC courses by using the transfer guides found at www.transfer.org/uselect/ and/or speaking with an RVC or FWS advisor.

 Is there financial aid available?